jahewite/PigMonitoringResearch/README.md

 - The code is licensed under the GNU Affero General Public License version 3 (AGPL-3.0), as found in the [LICENSE_CODE.txt](./LICENSE_CODE.txt) file.
 - The dataset provided in this project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license, as detailed in the [LICENSE_DATA](./LICENSE_DATA.txt) file.

-Please see the respective license files for more detailed information.

 ## Acknowledgements
 This project was developed as part of the [DigiSchwein](https://www.lwk-niedersachsen.de/lwk/news/35309_DigiSchwein) project.